 Please find the average prices here.

-The creation of laboratory-grown diamonds involves a complex and highly innovative process requiring stable lab conditions, unique machinery, diamond-growing experts, diamond cutters, and certified gemologists equipped with special and incredibly detailed expertise to bring you a diamond of the highest caliber.
+The creation of laboratory-grown diamonds involves a complex and highly innovative process requiring stable lab conditions, unique machinery, diamond-growing experts, diamond cutters, and certified gemologists equipped with special and incredibly detailed expertise to bring you a lab-created diamond of the highest caliber.

-The steps involved in processing a natural diamond; cutting, polishing, grading and quality control, for example, cost the same as for a laboratory-grown diamond.
+The steps involved in processing a mined diamond; cutting, polishing, grading and quality control, for example, cost the same as for a laboratory-grown diamond.
 The only difference is in the production of the initial raw diamond.
 Naturally, this is all reflected in the price of a premium offering.

-Do laboratory-grown diamonds hold their value?
+Do laboratory-CREATED diamonds hold their value?